duxsco/gentoo-installation/docs/rescue_system.md

 !!! info

-    This section is only required if you want to access the SystemRescueCD system over SSH.
+    This section is only required if you want to access the rescue system over SSH.

-Take care of public key authentication (copy&paste one after the other):
+Take care of [public key authentication](https://wiki.gentoo.org/wiki/SSH#Passwordless_authentication) (copy&paste one after the other):

 ```shell
 mkdir -p /mnt/gentoo/etc/gentoo-installation/systemrescuecd/recipe/build_into_srm/root/.ssh